andre-st/dotfiles/README.md

   usually pre-installed tools

-Basically, it works like this:
+Basically, it is set up like this:
 ```mermaid
 flowchart TD